Un Chien Andalou: Reception

-The Japanese filmmaker Akira Kurosawa cited Un Chien Andalou as one of his favorite films.

 Sequel

 Among the most enthusiastic viewers of the film were the wealthy couple Viscount Charles and Marie-Laure de Noailles, who commissioned Dalí and Buñuel to create a sequel, of around the same length, with sound, to be called La Bête Andalouse, in order to affirm its connection with Un Chien.
 Dalí stated that the theme of the new film was to parallel that of the first: "to present the straight and pure 'conduct' of someone who continues to pursue love despite wretched humanitarian ideals, patriotism and the other poor mechanisms of reality."
 This new film ultimately was released in 1930 under the title L'Age d'Or.